vprusa/shared-maven-repository/README.md

 mvnDebug clean -Djetty.port=9090 hpi:run
 ```

-## For unit tests debug with UI:
+## For unit and/or integration tests debug with UI:

+Using unit tests for integration testing.

-Use custom launch configuration use Eclipse/JBDS with [these configurations](launchers/tests)
+Use custom launch configuration use Eclipse/JBDS with [these configurations](launchers/tests).

+Using docker containers (built from [dockerfile](./src/test/resources/dockerfile)) as slave to simulate distributed jenkins environment.

 ### Notes:
 - For tests jenkins port is generated (http://localhost:<port>/jenkins/),